-Mark D. McLaughlin joined as president and CEO of Palo Alto Networks in August of 2011 and became Chairman of the Board in 2012.
+Mark D. McLaughlin joined as president and CEO of Palo Alto Networks in August of 2011 and became chairman of the board in 2012.

-Before coming to Palo Alto Networks, Mark served as President and CEO of Verisign.
-Prior to that, he held a number of key positions at Verisign including serving as Chief Operating Officer, Executive Vice President of Products and Marketing, and head of the company's Naming Services business.
-Prior to Verisign, he was the Vice President of Sales and Business Development for Signio, a leading Internet payment company.
-Before joining Signio, he was the Vice President of Business Development for Gemplus, the world's leading smart-card company.
-Previous to Gemplus, he also served as General Counsel of Caere Corporation and practiced law as an attorney with Cooley Godward Kronish LLP.
+Before coming to Palo Alto Networks, Mark served as president and CEO of Verisign.
+Prior to that, he held a number of key positions at Verisign, including serving as chief operating officer, executive vice president of Products and Marketing, and head of the company's Naming Services business.
+Prior to Verisign, he was the vice president of Sales and Business Development for Signio, a leading internet payment company.
+Before joining Signio, he was the vice president of Business Development for Gemplus, the world's leading smart-card company.
+Previous to Gemplus, he also served as general counsel of Caere Corporation and practiced law as an attorney with Cooley Godward Kronish LLP.

-President Barack Obama appointed Mark to serve on the National Security Telecommunications Advisory Committee (NSTAC) in January, 2011.
-In 2014, President Obama appointed Mark to the position of Chairman of the NSTAC.
-He received his J.D., Magna cum Laude, from Seattle University School of Law and his B.S.
-Degree from the United States Military Academy at West Point.
+For nearly a decade, Mark has had the honor of serving as a member of the National Security Telecommunications Advisory Committee (NSTAC), a body that for more than 30 years has brought industry chief executives together to provide counsel on national security policy and technical issues to the U.S. president and national security leadership.
+Mark has served two-year terms as chairman and vice-chairman of the NSTAC.
+He received his J.D., magna cum laude, from Seattle University School of Law and his B.S. degree from the United States Military Academy at West Point.
 He served as an attack helicopter pilot in the U.S. Army and earned his Airborne Wings.
-Mark currently serves on the board of directors for Opower (NYSE:OPWR) and Qualcomm Inc. (NASDAQ: QCOM).
+Mark currently serves on the board of directors for Qualcomm Inc. (NASDAQ: QCOM).

 Nir Zuk brings a wealth of network security expertise and industry experience to Palo Alto Networks.
 Prior to co-founding Palo Alto Networks, Nir was CTO at NetScreen Technologies, which was acquired by Juniper Networks in 2004.
 Prior to NetScreen, Nir was co-founder and CTO at OneSecure, a pioneer in intrusion prevention and detection appliances.
 Nir was also a principal engineer at Check Point Software Technologies, and was one of the developers of stateful inspection technology.

 René Bonvanie has more than 25 years of executive management and marketing experience in enterprise technology.
-Most recently, he served as Senior Vice President of Marketing, SaaS, and IT at Serena Software, and was Senior Vice President of Global Marketing at SAP.
+Most recently, he served as senior vice president of Marketing, SaaS, and IT at Serena Software, and was senior vice president of Global Marketing at SAP.
 Earlier, as CMO at Business Objects, René was responsible for all marketing activity, including corporate communications, field marketing, and product marketing.
-Prior to that, he served as Senior Vice President of Worldwide Marketing at VERITAS Software Corporation.
-In his 10 years as Vice President of Product Marketing at Oracle Corporation, he managed the Oracle database product line, had editorial responsibility for Oracle Magazine and Profit Magazine, and co-founded Oracle's developer program, Oracle Technology Network.
+Prior to that, he served as senior vice president of Worldwide Marketing at VERITAS Software Corporation.
+In his 10 years as vice president of Product Marketing at Oracle Corporation, he managed the Oracle database product line, had editorial responsibility for Oracle Magazine and Profit Magazine, and co-founded Oracle's developer program, Oracle Technology Network.

-Jeff True has served as Vice President, General Counsel, and Secretary at Palo Alto Networks since March of 2011, and brings a wealth of experience representing technology companies in Silicon Valley.
+Jeff True has served as vice president, general counsel, and secretary at Palo Alto Networks since March of 2011, and brings a wealth of experience representing technology companies in Silicon Valley.
 He is responsible for all company legal functions and oversight, including corporate governance, intellectual property, commercial contracts, and litigation.
-From 2005 to 2010, Jeff was Vice President and General Counsel at 2Wire, where he was responsible for all legal matters, including the acquisition of the company by Pace, plc in October 2010.
-Prior to joining 2Wire, he served as Associate General Counsel at Informatica from 1998 to 2005, and was responsible for public company reporting and compliance, intellectual property, and commercial contracts.
+From 2005 to 2010, Jeff was vice president and general counsel at 2Wire, where he was responsible for all legal matters, including the acquisition of the company by Pace, plc in October 2010.
+Prior to joining 2Wire, he served as associate general counsel at Informatica from 1998 to 2005, and was responsible for public company reporting and compliance, intellectual property, and commercial contracts.
 He received his B.A. in Communication Studies from UCLA and his J.D. from Santa Clara University.

 Wendy brings over 15 years of experience in pre-IPO and Fortune 500 companies as an HR leader, advisor, and influencer.
-Wendy joined Palo Alto Networks in 2012 as Sr. Director and became SVP, HR in April 2014.
+Wendy joined Palo Alto Networks in 2012 as senior director and became senior vice president, Human Resources, in April 2014.
 She is responsible for leading and driving talent acquisition, culture and leadership development.
-Previously, Wendy was VP of HR at eHealth where she was responsible for leading the company’s facilities and human resources programs across all of its worldwide offices while headcount more than tripled in size during her tenure.
+Previously, Wendy was vice president of Human Resources at eHealth, where she was responsible for leading the company’s facilities and human resources programs across all of its worldwide offices while headcount more than tripled in size during her tenure.
 Wendy has also held senior human resource leadership roles at Netflix and E*TRADE.